gfelipe099/debian-fpi/README.md

 Copy and paste this command which will get you up and running:
 > sudo apt update && sudo apt install wget && wget -q https://raw.githubusercontent.com/gfelipe099/debian-fpi/master/debian-fpi.sh && chmod a+x debian-fpi.sh && sudo ./debian-fpi.sh

-## Why execute the script as sudo?
+## Why to execute the script as sudo?
 Sudo permissions are required, because it modifies system settings.